vipulnaik/working-drafts/ark/enumeration-proof.md

 **The part count is a fact about optima, not about tie-breaking.** `mu_enumerate.py` records a witness on a tie only when none exists yet, so the *reported* part count is not canonical and "max 3 parts" could have been an artefact.
 It is not.
 Asking directly whether any configuration with **exactly** k parts attains B(n) — pruned at target B, so only configurations reaching B survive — gives, at every value tested (the three-part-winner values 247, 255, 273, 285, 323, 345, 357, 377, 425, 429, 437, 465, 575 and a further sweep through 493–633): B is attained at exactly **one** part count, and **no 4- or 5-part configuration reaches it**.
 There are no cross-part-count ties.

+**Independent validation of Lemmas B and C.** These checks were made against the notes' construction tables and the GAP battery; they are recorded here because they test the classification rather than the search.

+Against every two-block witness in `mu_table_full.csv`: of 5,025 such rows, the 3,316 whose foreign block attains full capacity satisfy **Lemma B without exception** (3,302 of shape 2qᵉ, 14 of shape qᵉ), and **Lemma C's gcd condition holds in all 5,025**.
+Lemma B also predicts the density split measured in §5.5 of the notes — among rows clearing the 1/12 diagnostic threshold, 73.1% have r − 1 ∈ {qᵉ, 2qᵉ}; among those below, 9.9%.

+That check is partly circular, since the witnesses come from our own constructions.
+The GAP battery at n = 10 is not: those 967 Oliver groups were enumerated exhaustively with no reference to the lemmas.
+Extracting vertex orbits by colour refinement and locating orbitals that induce a complete graph on their support gives **1,061 full-capacity orbits across 728 groups, of sizes 2, 3, 4, 5, 7, 8, 9 — every one a prime power, with no exceptions**; **no group** has two proper-prime-power full-capacity orbits of different primes, confirming the uniqueness of p; and of the 88 prime-sized full-capacity orbits inside groups with a genuine top prime q, **all 88** satisfy s − 1 ∈ {qᵉ, 2qᵉ}.

 **Independent confirmation against exhaustive group enumeration.** Agreement with constructions drawn from the same families is partly circular; the only non-circular check is against an exhaustive enumeration of Oliver groups obtained without reference to any of this.
 Two exist, and both are **tight** rather than merely consistent.

 | n | groups enumerated | max m\* over all of them | B(n) | attaining |